razshare/frizzante-docs/docs/make.md

-You can use `go run lib/make/main.go` to create apis, guards and pages from your terminal.
+You can use `go run lib/make/main.go` to create apis and pages from your terminal.

 ## Api